marlyocat/cognixus/README.md

 ### Gitea Application (Task 1)

-1. Access the url "chipichapa.site" in your web browser to see the gitea application
+1. Access the url "https://chipichapa.site" in your web browser to see the gitea application

 ### Nodejs Application (Task 2)